minprog/programmeren-1/problems/cs50/greedy/index.md

 ### Phase 2.
 Implementation

+> Warning!
+This phase should be done individually.
+Keep in mind that you do not share C code with other students or tell each other what kinds of C code to use.
+Do ask for help from the course's staff!

 To get started implementing this algorithm, create a file called `greedy.c` and insert a standard `main` function.
 Within that `main` function, insert the following two lines, which create the variables that are needed for the algorithm:

 	int amount = 32;